raspberrypi/documentation/configuration/config-txt/boot.md

 ## arm_64bit

 If set to non-zero, forces the kernel loading system to assume a 64-bit kernel, starts the processors up in 64-bit mode, and sets `kernel8.img` to be the kernel image loaded, unless there is an explicit `kernel` option defined in which case that is used instead.
-Defaults to 0 on all platforms. **NOTE**: 64-bit kernels must be uncompressed image files.
+Defaults to 0 on all platforms. **NOTE**: 64-bit kernels may be uncompressed image files or a gzip archive of an image (which can still be called kernel8.img; the bootloader will recognize the archive from the signature bytes at the beginning).

 Note that the 64-bit kernel will only work on the Pi4, Pi3, and Pi2B rev1.2 boards with latest firmware.